 Step 4: Interview Preparation

-Before going for the interview, it is good to learn about the questions that have been asked by the employer in the past interviews.
+Before going for the interview, it is good to learn about the questions the employer has asked in past interviews.

-This knowledge will help you prepare for similar types of interview questions that will, in turn, instill confidence within you.
+This knowledge will help you prepare for similar interview questions that will, in turn, instil confidence within you.

 7. Relevant Certifications To Pursue A Tour Guide Career In Australia

-Students gain skills and confidence to lead tour groups on unforgettable Australian tours while ensuring a high level of safety, and guidance.
+Students gain skills and confidence to lead tour groups on unforgettable Australian tours while ensuring high safety and guidance.

-The 1-year long certification programs cover several aspects of a tour guide job including communication, forming, and delivering commentary, conducting group activities, building regional knowledge, Australian native cultural heritage, and customer service.
+The 1-year certification programs cover several aspects of a tour guide job.
+These include communication, forming, delivering commentary, conducting group activities, building regional knowledge, Australian native cultural heritage, and customer service.

-Undergoing nationally accredited tour guide courses online provides a direct pathways into jobs in the tourism industry.
+Undergoing accredited tour guide courses online provides direct pathways into jobs in the tourism industry.